0xKitsune/burn_operation/README.md

 ## Overview

+**DISCLAIMER**: This program is not fully tested and should not be assumed to work correctly until proper tests and validation are in place.

 A Rust based CLI that completely wipes a computer securely, at the speed of light.
 Nice and handy when you need to initiate "Burn Operation".
 This program overwrites every file on your computer with random bytes, then deletes the file, effectively wiping the hard drive storage and making all of the data unrecoverable.
 Using `jwalk`, which enables parallelism through `rayon`, Rust is able to walk through a computer's directory tree, overwrite and delete files at very high speeds.